 I used to say that the only way to negotiate was to be ready to walk away from the deal.
-Only by doing that could you really know if the other side was bluffing or not.
-Colleagues who had been in negotiations with me were familiar with my tactic of slapping my hand down on the table, saying "That's it I'm done," and walking out of the room.
+Only by doing that can you really know if the other side was bluffing or not.
+Colleagues who had been in negotiations with me were familiar with my tactic of slapping my hand down on the table, saying, "That's it I'm done," and walking out of the room.
 Sometimes it worked, sometimes it didn't, but it always felt good.

-I still believe in the power of walking away, otherwise you have no leverage, but what has changed is my timing and the strategy I use to walk away.
+I still believe in the power of walking away--otherwise you have no leverage--but what has changed is my timing and the strategy I use to walk away.

-The challenge I faced, as do most of us, is that I'd become impatient with a negotiation, lay down an ultimatum, and walk before I understood the other side's limits, or for that matter my own.
+The challenge I faced, as do most of us, is that I'd become impatient with a negotiation, lay down an ultimatum, and walk before I understood the other side's limits, or, for that matter, my own.
 I'd close my mind to any scenarios other than the ones I'd initially envisioned and quickly discount the opportunity to truly identify creative solutions that acknowledge the other side's constraints.

-There is definitely power in walking away from the table if a deal isn't right, but if that power is exercised too early you risk making it a battle of egos and emotion, and derailing the negotiation.
+There is definitely power in walking away from the table if a deal isn't right, but if that power is exercised too early, you risk making it a battle of egos and emotion, and derailing the negotiation.

 So, what's the right strategy for identifying the real constraints that the other side faces?
 Well, first make absolutely sure that you have identified your own constraints.
 You may walk into the negotiation expecting to walk away with a certain dollar amount.
 Make sure you've done the math for as many scenarios as you possibly can and come equipped with that knowledge.

 That sort of unemotional rational thought can often be tough in a negotiation, which is why you should determine what your floor really is before entering the negotiation.